Rayo Vallecano

-Rayo Vallecano de Madrid, S.A.D. ([ˈraʝo βaʎeˈkano ðe maˈðɾið]), often abbreviated to Rayo (Spanish for "thunderbolt"), is a Spanish professional football club based in Madrid, in the neighbourhood of Vallecas.
-Rayo was founded on 29 May 1924, and currently compete in La Liga following promotion from the 2020–21 Segunda División.
-Home games are held at the 14,708-seater Campo de Fútbol de Vallecas stadium.
+Rayo Vallecano de Madrid, S.A.D. ([ˈraʝo βaʎeˈkano ðe maˈðɾið]), often abbreviated to Rayo (Spanish for "thunderbolt"), is a Spanish professional football club based in the Villa de Vallecas district of Madrid.
+The club competes in La Liga, the top flight of Spanish football.

-Rayo has competed in one European competition, the UEFA Cup in the 2000–01 season.
-The club made it to the quarter-finals before losing to fellow Spanish club Alavés 4–2 on aggregate.
+Founded on 29 May 1924, the club is known for its sociocultural tradition, recognized for representing the barrio-local culture and its working-class status.
+Its home matches have been played at the 14,708-capacity Campo de Fútbol de Vallecas stadium since 1976.

-By historical standard, Rayo is the third best club in Community of Madrid, after Real Madrid and Atlético Madrid.
+During its history, Rayo has spent 22 seasons in the top-flight, and has played in one European competition, the UEFA Cup in the 2000–01 season.
+The club won the 2017–18 Segunda División.
+By historical performance, Rayo is the third best club in Community of Madrid, after Real Madrid and Atlético Madrid.

 History

 Establishment and early years

 Rayo Vallecano was founded on 29 May 1924 in the hometown of Prudencia Priego, wife of the club's first president Julián Huerta.
 Greatly inspired by River Plate (a Football club from Argentina), in 1949, after an agreement with Atlético Madrid, a red diagonal stripe was added to the team's kit, and the club reached Tercera División for the first time in its history.